JingQ-Cheng/ROS-Auto-navigation-handcart/README.md

   ```roslaunch uart_set uart_set.launch```
   ```roslaunch keyboard keyboard_control.launch```

+- car_description

+  There's an urdf to describe the model of the car.

+- lsn10

+  This is the Lidar feature pack, you can replace it with your radar SDK.

+- imu_package

+  This is the imu feature pack, you can replace it with your imu SDK.

 - car_navigation

   The launch script of autonomous navigation and mapping is written.
 The algorithm ontology is delivered by ros and is not included in this function package.